 If you decide to file for divorce on grounds of adultery, you must do so within 6 months of discovering that your spouse cheated on you.
 But you cannot give adultery as a reason if you lived together as a couple for 6 months after you found out about it.

 Although unreasonable behaviour can constitute serious accusations including domestic violence or drunkenness, it also encompasses rather vague issues such as lack of support in maintaining a household.
-In reality, there is a very low standard when it comes to unreasonable behaviour, but some factual reason must be given and an incident of ‘unreasonable behaviour’ must have occurred less than 6 months prior to filing for divorce
+In reality, there is a very low standard when it comes to unreasonable behaviour, but some factual reason must be given and an incident of ‘unreasonable behaviour’ must have occurred less than 6 months before filing for divorce

-Living apart for 1 year (with agreement)
+Living apart for one year (with agreement)

 Even where you got back together for a period of up to 6 months within the one year, the one year of living apart will continue to count as continuous.
-However, the six month period cannot count towards the one year of living apart.
+However, the 6 month period cannot count towards the one year of living apart.